St Augustine's, Kilburn

-Saint Augustine's, Kilburn, is a Church of England church in the area of Kilburn, in North London, United Kingdom.
+Saint Augustine's, Kilburn, is a Church of England church in the area of Kilburn, in North London, England.
 Because of its large size and ornate architecture, it is sometimes affectionately referred to as "the Cathedral of North London", although the church is not a cathedral in any official sense.

 History

 St Augustine's was founded by Richard Carr Kirkpatrick in the Anglo-Catholic tradition in 1870.
 By 1871, a foundation stone had been laid and the original "iron church" was subsequently replaced by a much more ambitious building, a Gothic Revival church designed by John Loughborough Pearson.
 It is listed as a Grade I building by Historic England.

 Architecture

 Pearson's plans called for a red brick structure, vaulted ceilings, and extensive interior stone sculpture in a style reminiscent of 13th-century Gothic architecture.
 The church was consecrated in 1880, but the tower and spire, remarkable for such structures in the Victorian era, were not constructed until 1897–1898.
 Sir Giles Gilbert Scott designed the reredos (altar screens) for the high altar in 1930.
-He also designed the reredos of the Lady Chapel and the Stations of the Cross.
+He also designed the reredos of the Lady chapel and the Stations of the Cross.
 In 1878, two years prior to the dedication of the church, contemporary historian Edward Walford had already referred to St Augustine's, Kilburn, as "one of the finest examples of ecclesiastical structures in London."